97.3%

 “But if I do?”

 Armond smiled.
-“Then the system was wrong.
-And that would be interesting data in itself.”
+“Then that would be interesting data in itself.”

-“The system predicted you’d be there,” Armond said finally.
+“The system predicted you’d be there,” Armond said.
 “At that exact corner.
 At that exact time.
 With enough desperation to approach me but enough hesitation not to shoot.”
 He met Steven’s eyes.
 “So I went there.
 To see if it was right.”

-His stomach dropped.
-The elevator suddenly felt smaller, the air thinner.
+Steven’s stomach dropped.
 “You wanted me to rob you.”

 “I wanted to test the prediction,” Armond said.
 “And here we are.”